Noeda/rllama/README.md

 This is my attempt at making the LLaMA language model working on a pure Rust CPU implementation.
-I was inspired by an amazing CPU implementation here: https://github.com/ggerganov/ggml that could run GPT-J 8B models.
+I was inspired by an amazing CPU implementation here: https://github.com/ggerganov/ggml that could run GPT-J 6B models.

-As of writing of this, this can run LLaMA-7B at around ~1 token per second, on a Ryzen 3950X using something like 1.5 threads because I haven't yet properly figured out how to multithread this.
+With my crappy OpenCL, this will do around ~270ms on my GTX 3090 per token.
+With pure CPU on Ryzen 3950X and OpenCL, I can get around 700ms per token.
+And without any OpenCL, pure Rust code only, with some of my handwritten AVX2 intrinsics, about 1 second per token.
+All on LLaMA-7B.

+(Scroll to the bottom to see some benchmarks)

 I've also managed to run LLaMA-13B which just barely fits in my 64-gig machine with 32-bit float weights everywhere.